ErroneousBee/ACGWiki/content/Calendar.md

 ---
 title: Diary and Forthcoming Task Days
+keywords: diary tasks calendar dates
 ---

-# Our Diary Dates for Working Groups for 2021
+# Diary Dates for Working Groups in 2021

-There are no tasks scheduled until Covid Restrictions are lifted
+We hope to hold a litter pick on Sunday 11th July.
+We will confirm on facebeek and email when we know for sure we can go ahead.

+Other provisional dates:

+September 12th - Meadow Raking

 # General Dates in the Season

 * Early March to end of July - Bird nesting season.
 Tree felling is kept to a minimum.
 * April - The Litter Pick
-* August - Meadow mowing and raking
+* September - Meadow mowing and raking
 * Early Autumn - Pond work whilst the ponds are still low and the residents are no longer living fast paced lives.
 * December - The Xmas Task